EarthScope/rover/docs/bugs.md

 ## Quality, sampling frequency and timespans

 miniSEED files can contain data at multiple qualities and sampling frequencies.
-When `ROVER retrieve` uses the index to assess what data already exist it uses the *maximal* range across all qualities and sampling frequencies.
-So if a given **N\_S\_L\_C** has 20 samples/second data from 06:00 to 10:00 hours, but 10 samples/second data only from 08:00 to 09:00 then `ROVER retrieve` will assume all data exist from 08:00 to 10:00 hours.
+When `rover retrieve` uses the index to assess what data already exist it uses the *maximal* range across all qualities and sampling frequencies.
+So if a given **N\_S\_L\_C** has 20 samples/second data from 06:00 to 10:00 hours, but 10 samples/second data only from 08:00 to 09:00 then `rover retrieve` will assume all data exist from 08:00 to 10:00 hours.
 Any "missing" 10 samples/second data will never be downloaded.